Cooperly/Cooperly/README.md

 # 💫 About Me:
 🌱 I’m currently learning how Java works

-💽 I specialize in managing, monitoring and optimizing Server Networks with previous experience from CNet and the [Corruption Project](https://github.com/corrunet)
+💽 I specialize in managing, monitoring and optimizing Server Networks with previous experience from CNet, the Corruption Project, and ongoing experience with [v2k](https://github.com/v2thsnd)

 ## 🌐 Socials: